programacion-bucles

 # do something

-When we fall into an infinite loop, our program gets stuck in it without being able to exit.
-It will continue consuming CPU, until we force close the program or restart the computer
+When we enter an infinite loop, our program gets trapped in it without being able to exit.
+It will keep consuming CPU, until we force close the program, or restart the computer.

-Evidently, in the example, the condition is very clearly wrong.
-But when you program, at some point you will make a less obvious error that will cause your program to fall into an infinite loop.
+Obviously, in the example the condition is very clearly wrong.
+But when you program, at some point you will make a less obvious error, which will cause your program to fall into an infinite loop.

 Don’t worry.
-It’s something that has happened to all of us, and it will happen to you a thousand times in your life.
-You just have to be alert so you know what’s happening to you (fix it, and move on).
+It’s something that has happened to all of us, and will happen to you a thousand times in your life.
+You just have to be aware so you know what’s happening to you (you fix it, and move on).

 There are several types of loops in programming, each with its own characteristics and uses.
-The most common are as follows:
+The most common ones are the following:

-Of all of them, the WHILE loop is the most basic of them all.
-In fact, the others are variations of this.
-It is “the parent of loops”.
+Of all of them, the WHILE loop is the most basic one.
+In fact, the others are variations of this one.
+It’s “the father of all loops”.